Assistant Coach – Fifth Season

 Thompson earned a repeat selection as an Honorable Mention All-American and Second-Team All-SEC performer in 2014 as three Tigers were recognized as All-Americans following the team’s historic Final Four run.
 Jolly took Third-Team All-America honors along with a First-Team All-SEC selection, while Taylor joined Thompson as an Honorable Mention All-American following the NCAA Final Four.

-Runion has returned to his alma mater following a 2011-12 season in which he led Nova Southeastern to the NCAA Division II title with a dominating 5-0 win over Chico State University in the national title match held May 19, 2012, at Cardinal Club Golf Course in Simpsonville, Kentucky.
+Runion has returned to his alma mater following a 2011-12 season in which he led Nova Southeastern to the NCAA Division II title with a dominating 5-0 win over Chico State University in the title match held on May 19, 2012, at Cardinal Club Golf Course in Simpsonville, Kentucky.

 Their run to the national championship highlighted a historic season for the Nova Southeastern Sharks as they also won the Sunshine State Conference championship during the 2012 spring season.
 Runion was recognized as the recipient of the Dave Williams Award as the NCAA Division II National Coach of the Year, as well as earning Sunshine State Conference Coach of the Year and Eaton Golf Pride South Region Coach of the Year awards for the 2011-12 season.